Onision: Reception and criticism

-Controversies
+Controversies and legal issues

 Event and platform bans

-Jackson was banned from VidCon 2012 due to a video in which he stated that since his then girlfriend Adrienne Jorgensen slept with more than 20 people before she was with him, she is a "slut" and therefore "cannot be raped".
+Jackson was banned from VidCon 2012 due to a video in which he stated that since his then girlfriend Adrienne Jourgensen slept with more than 20 people before she was with him, she is a "slut" and therefore "cannot be raped".
 The video then received backlash from viewers outside of Jackson's core audience, as noted by NewMediaRockstars and The Daily Dot.
 VidCon co-founder Hank Green sent an email to Jackson stating "if it is possible that you will not be safe, we will not let you come [to VidCon]."

 In November 2019, Jackson was banned from Patreon after posting the phone number of Billie Dawn Webb, a fellow YouTuber.
 Webb was one of several women who claimed Jackson and his spouse had groomed and manipulated them into a sexual relationship or otherwise engaged in harassment and abuse.
 Patreon confirmed in a statement to The Verge that they had banned Jackson "as he violated our Bullying and Harassment [policy] as it relates to doxing."
 In response to the ban, Jackson uploaded a video where he seemingly contorted himself, stripped down to his underwear, and poured a bottle of kombucha over his head.
-Jackson later said this, and a series of follow-up videos, were staged.
+Jackson later said that this video, alongside a series of follow-up videos, were staged.
 Jackson subsequently opened a new website where his supporters could re-donate, but shut it down shortly after its launch.
+After being de-platformed by Patreon, Jackson launched an OnlyFans account.

 In January 2021, following the release of Onision: In Real Life, Jackson's channels were suspended from the YouTube Partner Program.